SAIL FROM PARIS TO NORMANDY ON A SEINE RIVER CRUISE:

 Some Seine River cruises are combined with cruises along the Saône and Rhône Rivers in Southern France, stopping in places like Avignon, Arles, Lyon and Mâcon.

 OUR ADVICE: concentrate on the ship you want to travel on and the route you want to travel, rather than the tour aggregator (of course, there’s also price!).
-Be sure to check out our “Things to watch for” page too!Please share your thoughts by leaving a comment.
+Be sure to check out our “Things to watch for” page too!Leave me a comment below to share your thoughts with me.